Photo: Unknown (prototype asset) / project prototype

 Best Time to Visit Japan: Cherry Blossoms, Autumn Leaves & Avoiding Crowds

-The Maruyama Park sakura at 23:00, Nikko's maple cascade in mid-November, and the January onsen in Hakone with snow on Mount Fuji — Japan's extraordinary seasonal experiences month by month for 2026.
+The Maruyama Park sakura at 23:00, Nikko's maple cascade in mid-November, and the January onsen in Hakone with snow on Mount Fuji — Japan's best seasonal experiences month by month for 2026.

 Japan by Season

-Japan has four of the most distinctive seasonal experiences in travel — the extraordinary cherry blossom (sakura) season in spring, the extraordinary summer festivals (matsuri) and fireworks (hanabi), the extraordinary autumn maple leaf (koyo) season, and the extraordinary winter snow culture (onsen in snow, ski resorts, New Year celebrations).
-Each season transforms the country completely — the Japan of April is barely recognizable from the Japan of November.
+Japan offers four of the most distinctive seasonal experiences in travel — the cherry blossom (sakura) season in spring, summer festivals (matsuri) and fireworks (hanabi), the autumn maple leaf (koyo) season, and winter snow culture (onsen in the snow, ski resorts, New Year celebrations).
+Each season transforms the country almost completely — the Japan of April is barely recognizable as the Japan of November.

 Spring: The Cherry Blossom Season